davidji99/terraform-provider-herokux/docs/resources/postgres_mtls_iprule.md

 ## Import

-An existing database MTLS IP rule can be imported using a composite value of the database name and IP CIDR separated by a colon.
+An existing Postgres MTLS IP rule can be imported using a composite value of the database name and IP CIDR separated by a colon.

 For example: